 Do you think this could be applicable to the Roland Berger format as well?

-To answer your other question, yes the 3 supporting idea structure should work well for Roland Berger as well.
+To answer your question, yes, the 3 supporting idea structure should work well for Roland Berger.
 Good business communication is good business communication - regardless of the name of the company.

 It is the same as the synthesis (verbally) I emphasize in all my materials, and it is the same structure as writing an expository essay in English class.